Karytsi Square ΠΛΑΤΕΙΑ ΚΑΡΥΤΣΗ the Former News District, Now known for its Bars

 A vital corner of Athens, Karytsi Square, is named after the elegant church dedicated to Agios Georgios (St. George) Karytsis, built by architect L. Kaftantzoglou, at the site of an older church.
 Other than Agios Georgios Karytsis, Parnassos Literary Society, the Moussouri Theater, as well as the former HQs of the Lambrakis News Group are landmarks of the area.
 Recently the area has developed into a hotspot for the young and trendy, and where history, culture and gastronomy have merged symbiotically.
 Completing the scene are the numerous smaller or larger bars, bar/restaurants, snack bars, and café-bars.

-Coffee Corner, a landmark of the area, at 4, Praxitelous Street, corner with Karytsi Square, supplies Athenians, both neighbors and coffee aficionados from afar, with excellent java!
+Coffee Corner, another landmark of the area of sorts, at 4, Praxitelous Street, corner with Karytsi Square, supplies Athenians, both neighbors and coffee aficionados from afar, with excellent java!
 Buy coffee for the coffee-maker of your Airbnb or rental apartment or your hotel room, and buy some Greek coffee for back home!
 This, for sure, is my personal coffee vendor!

 Landmarks | Sightseeing